ClementTsang/bottom/README.md

 - `Tab` to switch between searching for PID and name respectively.

+- `Esc` to close.

+- `Ctrl-a` and `Ctrl-e` to jump to the start and end of the search bar respectively.

+- `Ctrl-u` to clear the current search query.

+* `Backspace` to delete one character behind the current cursor position.

+* `Delete` to delete one character at the current cursor position.

+* `Left` and `Right` arrow keys to move the cursor within the search bar.

 - `Alt-c` to toggle ignoring case.

 - `Alt-m` to toggle matching the entire word.

 - `Alt-r` to toggle using regex.

-- `Ctrl-a` and `Ctrl-e` to jump to the start and end of the search bar respectively.

-- `Left` and `Right` arrow keys to move the cursor within the search bar.

-- `Ctrl-u` to clear the current search query.

-- `Backspace` to delete one character behind the current cursor position.

-- `Delete` to delete one character at the current cursor position.

-- `Esc` to close.

 Note that `q` is disabled while in the search widget.